 I hope after reading this guide it’s clear that you shouldn’t purposefully consume any non-food items like paper products.

-From printer paper to napkins and even toilet paper, the stuff is still an essential part of our everyday life.
+From printer paper to napkins and even toilet paper, the stuff is still an essential part of our everyday life; just not in any way helpful to eat.

 Hopefully, it’s relieving to know that you are not in danger if you have consumed a little bit of paper, even though it is not manufactured to be eaten.